auth0/express-openid-connect/EXAMPLES.md

 ## 9. Use a custom session store

 By default the session is stored in an encrypted cookie.
-But when the session gets too large it can bump up against the limits of cookie storage.
+But when the session gets too large it can bump up against the limits of the platform's max header size (16KB for Node >= 14, 8KB for Node <14).
 In these instances you can use a custom session store.
 The store should have `get`, `set` and `destroy` methods, making it compatible with [express-session stores](https://github.com/expressjs/session#session-store-implementation).

 ```js
 const { auth } = require('express-openid-connect');